 - Can solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions.

-The mathematics taught at Dean Field is carefully planned out to follow the National Curriculum issued by the government and is taught for the most part in the same order.
 We believe that a secure understanding of number and place value is an important building block that must be in place before moving on to any other, more complex mathematics, hence why each teacher dedicates the most if not all of Autumn 1 term to teaching and developing their class’s understanding of number and place value.

-At Dean Field, Maths takes place daily.
+At Dean Field, maths takes place daily.
 We teach to the top, allowing all children to access their own year group’s curriculum.
 Intervention is mostly immediate, but otherwise, the same day.
 Within each lesson, we aim to build on previous knowledge and scaffold the children to progress further and achieve the objective set by the teacher.
 Responsive teaching is implemented as much as possible in which teachers and teaching assistants are assessing the children within the lesson to ensure, if they are struggling, that they receive the help that is needed and any misconceptions are addressed before the end of the lesson.